Caerphilly Cheese vs Époisses Cheese

 Milk Type and Treatment

-Caerphilly Cheese is made with cow milk. Époisses Cheese is made with cow milk.
+Caerphilly Cheese is made with cow milk that is typically unpasteurized. Époisses Cheese is made with cow milk.

 Composition and Texture

-Caerphilly Cheese has a earthy, barnyard, lemony flavor. Époisses Cheese has a subtle, fruity, distinctive, balanced flavor. Époisses's aroma can be described as "undergrowth".
+Caerphilly Cheese has a earthy, barnyard, lemony taste.
+Caerphilly's aroma can be described as "fresh". Époisses Cheese has a subtle, fruity, distinctive, balanced taste. Époisses's aroma can be described as "undergrowth".

 Appearance and Aging

-Caerphilly Cheese's appearance is available in wheel . Époisses Cheese has a color of orange ivory to brick red , comes in small and large sizes and has an aging period of minimum of 28 days .
+Caerphilly Cheese's appearance is colored white and is available in wheel . Époisses Cheese has a color of orange ivory to brick red , comes in small and large sizes and has an aging period of minimum of 28 days .

 Rind and Rennet Type